icogn/tp-docs/website/docs/technical-explanations/OSTicksToCalendarTime.md

 _(Have higher priority things to work on so we only cover the happy path here which is thankfully good enough for the next 7000+ years. - isaac)_

+## Naming

+- OSTicks comes from the function name.
+- OSCalendarTime comes from the Referenced decomp page, and it is also supported by the function name.

 ## References

 - <Link to="https://github.com/zeldaret/tp/blob/8c2a3ae7eac3483764ccd42f890a1de9cf768538/include/dolphin/os/OS.h#L78">